 Everyone In North Carolina Should See What’s Inside The Gates Of This Abandoned Theme Park

-For more abandoned places in North Carolina, take a look at this entire abandoned neighborhood.
+For more abandoned places in North Carolina (yes — there are lots, lots more abandoned places in the Tar Heel State!), take a look at this entire abandoned neighborhood.